Get up to €10,800 for a disrupted trip

 As a Jet2 passenger, you have certain rights that are protected by Regulation UK261.
 This set of rules requires airlines to act in certain ways when your flight is interrupted due to an employee strike.

-Specifically, the rules state that should your flight be delayed or cancelled because of an airline strike, you must receive up to £520 if you arrive 3 or more hours at your final destination.
+Specifically, the rules state that should your flight be delayed or cancelled because of an airline strike, you must receive up to £520 if you arrive 3 or more hours late at your final destination.

 Jet2 should help you in other ways if your flight is affected.